imyhalex/comp-sci-study-journal/csci1270/views-and-storage.md

 Tuple Header = per-tuple metadata (visibility, null-bitmap).
 Attributes = the actual row values.
 ```
+_Takeaways (`For variable-length fields, if the value is null, what would be stored in the offset and
+length fields?`):_
+- What if the value is NULL?
+    - The null bitmap already says "this attribute is NULL, don't read it."
+    - So the actual offset/length does not matter: the DBMS won’t use them.
+    - To avoid confusion, most system just set `offset = 0` and `length = 0` as a consistent convention

 ## Problem #2: How the DBMS manages its memory and moves data back-and-forth from disk.
 __Buffer Pool Organization__